 BMW is a company that operates globally.
 Personal data are processed by BMW employees, and by service providers we have commissioned, preferably within the EU.

-If data are processed in countries outside of the EU, BMW uses EU standard contracts, including suitable technical and organizational measures, to ensure that your personal data are processed at the same level as European data protection.
+If data are processed in countries outside of the EU, BMW uses EU standard contracts, including suitable technical and organisational measures in order to ensure that your personal data are processed according to the same standards as European data protection.

 In some countries outside the EU, for example Canada and Switzerland, the EU has already determined a level of data protection comparable with that in Europe.
 The comparable level of data protection means that data transfer into these countries does not require any special permission or agreement.

 Contact us here if you wish to see the specific security precautions for the transfer of your data to other countries.